filiperomero2/Get_IDT_input/README.md

 # Get_IDT_input

 This repo contains a simple python script to generate fasta files with a specific format required by IDT to perform primer design with rhAmp technology.
 It has been released as part of a protocol for SARS-CoV-2 variants detection, but can be used for other models.
+The full protocol is available at: https://dx.doi.org/10.17504/protocols.io.buf2ntqe​

 The script is easy to use and require only three arguments: the path for the reference genome fasta file, the genome target site and the possible alleles at this position.
 For example: